 Chronic Renal Failure Facts

 Chronic renal failure, or chronic kidney disease (CKD), is a slow and progressive decline of kidney function.
-It’s usually a result of a complication from another serious medical condition.
+It’s usually a result of a complication from another serious medical condition such as diabetes, high blood pressure or cardiovascular disease.
 Unlike acute renal failure, which happens quickly and suddenly, chronic renal failure happens gradually – over a period of weeks, months, or years – as the kidneys slowly stop working, leading to end-stage renal disease (ESRD).

-It’s entirely possible to live a full, healthy life with only one kidney – one fully functioning kidney can do the work of two – but it’s essential to watch for signs of any problems with the remaining kidney.
+Most people have 2 functioning kidneys.
+It’s entirely possible to live a full, healthy life with only 1 kidney – 1 fully functioning kidney usually can do the work of 2 – but it’s essential to watch for signs of any problems with the remaining kidney.

 When kidneys get to the point where they can’t function at all, kidney dialysis or a transplant is the only way to remove the body’s waste products.